 Minimum Qualifications for Undergraduate Student Members

-These are minimum standards for an undergraduate student to be inducted into Nu Rho Psi.
-Individual chapters may set higher—but not lower—requirements.
-Chapters may also add additional requirements (e.g. a service component).
-These standards are designed to ensure members have a solid foundation in neuroscience, supporting strong academic engagement, leadership continuity, and the mission of Nu Rho Psi.
+Listed below are the minimum standards for an undergraduate student to be inducted into Nu Rho Psi.
+These minimum standards are designed to ensure members have a solid foundation in neuroscience, supporting strong academic engagement, leadership continuity, and the mission of Nu Rho Psi.

 Academic Standing